Howdy? Welcome to Bharaji where my mission is to help everyone start and grow an ecommerce business. You could be the next Shopify millionaire.

-I created my first store back in May 17, 2018 and believe that 6 months is a good chunk of time warranting a review of what I have done so far, what’s working, and some pitfalls to avoid.
+I created my first store back in May 17, 2018 and believe that I have enough experience to share what I have done, what’s working, and some pitfalls to avoid.

-I make no claim of being a Shopify Expert but I can confidently say that more than 300 hours of videos viewing, research, and hands on testing qualify me to some extent to talk about how to get started with Shopify the right way.
+I make no claim to be a Shopify Expert but I can confidently say that more than 900 hours of videos viewing, research, and hands on testing qualify me to some extent to talk about how to build a shopify store the right way.

-I also lost some, probably more than I would have loved to but hey that’s part of the learning curve.
+I also lost some money, probably more than I would have loved to but hey that’s part of the learning curve.

 What Is Shopify?